collective/tutorial.todoapp/docs/chapter_1.rst

 #.
 Let's create a new workflow for our Todo Items and call it
    ``todo_item_workflow``.
 We will make a new workflow by copying and customizing one of the workflows that are already there.
 Copy simple_pubication_workflow

+   TODO: Break this into several different images to be more clear.

    .. image:: images/copy_workflow.jpg
       :width: 400px